 Read our Complete Guide to the Lobster Mushroom for more information about these amazing mushrooms.

 And for some recipe ideas, see Delicious Lobster Mushroom Recipes that You Can’t Miss.

 Porcini Mushrooms – Diamond in the Rough

 Porcini mushrooms are easily recognized by their deep brown and reddish cap and thick, spongy stem.
 With a rich, earthy taste, porcini mushrooms are another highly sought-after fungi by chefs and kitchen enthusiasts alike.
-Porcini mushroom foraging is done in hardwood forests, and they can be found growing the forest floor.
-Porcini mushrooms are popular to forage for, but they are also incredibly difficult to find.
+Porcini mushroom foraging is done in hardwood forests, and they can be found growing on the forest floor.
+Porcini mushrooms are popular to forage but also incredibly difficult to find.
 This makes them expensive to purchase in stores.
 So it is all the more rewarding when you find them while mushroom foraging!

 We will post an article on foraging for porcini soon.
 In the meantime, here are some recipe ideas if you are lucky enough to find some: Porcini Mushroom Recipes – 5 Great Ways to Cook Them.

 The Lion’s Mane mushroom – the mushroom King of the Forest – lacks both caps and stems; in fact, they hardly resemble a mushroom at all.
 Boasting cascading tooth-like spikes that hang on hardwood trees, fallen trees, and old stumps.